5 Problems with Recent Chevrolet Models

 3. Brakes & Electrical Problems

 We have reports of multiple issues with brakes and brake sensors on Chevy vehicles from the Silverado to the Suburban to the Camaro.
-Some owners have told us that the brakes locked up and did not work while driving.
+Some owners have told us that the brakes locked up and did not work while driving, which is one of the most common Chevy Silverado problems.
 Others complain that the brake assist failed completely.
 Other reported electrical defects include failing back up cameras, a sunroof that opens and closes unexpectedly, defective parking assist, and difficulties with bluetooth connectivity.

-We have blogged about locked up steering on the Silverado and the Colorado previously and it is still an issue with these Chevy trucks.
+We have blogged about locked up steering on the Silverado and the Colorado previously and it is still an issue with these Chevy truck.
+The problems involve steering wheel locking.
 Owners report that the steering wheel locks up completely while driving and needs to be wiggled or jerked back into action.
 Some drivers have driven long distances while constantly jiggling the steering wheel to get home safely.
 This is incredibly unsafe and has led to numerous near misses for Chevy drivers.
 At this time, none of our clients have told us of an accident caused by this issue but it seems inevitable that this will cause a collision if not addressed by Chevy.

 5. Engine & Excessive Oil Consumption